-The group decided to make supporters for people who have challenges of walking due to foot paralysis or injuries.
-The device enhances mobility by enabling the hands to hold the two different crutches that are attached to legs.
-So, the person who is using the assistive device has to be strong enough to lift the whole body weight using hands.
+The group decided to make supporters for people who has foot paralysis or injured, and they are not able to walk.
+The device will make them able to walk using their hands holding the two different crutches (Attached to legs) that holds their foot.
+So, the person who is using it has to be strong to be able to lift his whole body weight by his hands.